HUST-NingKang-Lab/Correlation-Centric-Network/README.md

 For example try:

-correlationcenticnetwork -i example/14_dry.txt -o 14dry_linegraph -t 3
+correlationcenticnetwork -i ./example/14_dry.txt -o ./14dry_linegraph -t 3

-the output file and the speices name of members of SCN is also provided in example file.
+the output file and the speices name of members of SCN is also provided in example file. the input file is a two-column table like:
+0	1
+3	4
+0	15
+...	...

 where the first column is the source vertex, the second is the target vertex and the last is the edge weight.

+Each number represents one species, and the correlation between species and numbers are stored in file 14dry_name.txt

 Note that the vertices in the line graph are again numbered from 0 in the order of the edges in the input file.
-Thus edge (0,1) in the input file for graph G is vertex 0 in the output file for D(G), while edge (3,4) in the input file for graph G is vertex 5 in the output file for D(G).

 ```